-The penalty kick ends when the kicker scores the goal, the time expires, or the ball leaves the field.
+The attacking robot is only allowed to contact the ball once.
 The time limit for the kicker is 1 minute after the penalty kick starts.
 The ball must be in the goal within this time limit in order to count as a goal.

-The goal keeper is not allowed to touch a ball that is completely outside the penalty area, and the attacking robot is not allowed to touch a ball once it has been completely inside the penalty area.
-The line is part of the penalty area.
-This way, a penalty shot is effectually over after the first goal shot which entered the penalty box, either in favor of the attacker if a goal has been scored, or in favor of the defending team if the goal keeper successfully blocked or if the ball just did not reach the goal line.
-However, if the goal keeper touches the ball when the ball is outside the penalty area, then a goal will be awarded to the attacking team.
+Hence, a penalty shot is over after the first contact by the attacking robot, either in favor of the attacker if a goal has been scored, or in favor of the defending team if the goal keeper successfully blocked or if the ball just did not reach the goal line.